© Copyright 2012, T. Stanfill Benns; revised 2023 (All emphasis within quotes is the author’s unless indicated otherwise.)

 Bible scholars comment on the Apocalypse

-Although there is much in the Apocalypse and its commentaries that can be interpreted as favoring a small flock and faithful bishop in the latter days, the depth of commentary necessary to present this information constrains us to the following for the time being.
+Although there is much in the Apocalypse and its commentaries that can be interpreted as favoring a small flockin the latter days, the depth of commentary necessary to present this information constrains us to the following for the time being.
 Entire books have been written on just the evaluation of Chapter 12 from the Apocalypse alone.
 We will review what some of these authors have to say below.

 When St. John wrote the Apocalypse, America was a wilderness punctuated by deserts.
 St. Brendan later would refer to the North American continent as the “land of the saints.”
 Either America is the land of the Philadelphia church or is in some way closely connected to it.
 God assures this Church that they shall be “pillars in the temple”; upon them shall be written the name of God Himself, and the name of the city of God, the New Jerusalem.
-If we are to be pillars in the temple, we will “support the Church”; if Her name is written upon us, and the New Jerusalem is delivered to us, this could be a reference to a more active role in Church affairs in the future.
-It will be given to us because “…thou hast a little strength, and hast kept my word, and hast not denied my name,” (Apoc.
+If we are to be pillars in the temple, we will “support the Church”; if Her name is written upon us, and the New Jerusalem is delivered to us, this could be a reference to a small group who fight to the end to keep their faith. this group is favored because “…thou hast a little strength, and hast kept my word, and hast not denied my name,” (Apoc.
 3:8, 12).
 God warns us in Apoc.
 3:11: “Behold I come quickly… .”
-Surely, this must be a reference to the chastise¬ment, for afterward God speaks of the New Jerusalem.
+Surely, this must be a reference to the chastisement, for afterward God speaks of the New Jerusalem.
 This we will examine below.

-Abbe Fouard writes of Philadelphia’s bishop: “Jesus will supply what is wanting in this humble pastor; He will reveal Himself in him, as one holding the key to men’s souls, opening and closing them at will,” (“St. John and the Close of the Apostolic Age”).
-Despite this bishop’s weakness, Rev. Haydock says, “I [Christ] have given My blessing to your labors.
+Abbe Fouard writes of Philadelphia’s bishop: “Jesus will supply what is wanting in this humble pastor; He will reveal Himself in him, as one holding the key to men’s souls, opening and closing them at will,” with his heavenly key (St. John and the Close of the Apostolic Age).
+Despite this church’s weakness, Rev. Haydock says, “I [Christ] have given My blessing to your labors.
 You shall, not withstanding all your adversaries, eventually succeed.”
-This bishop will have great love for his people and will minister to them personally.
-He will in fact be one of them.
-But he will be a TRUE bishop, one left from that unbroken line Christ began with his Apostles.
-He will have the necessary credentials and the special assistance of God.
+And among all his many attributes, Ven.
+Neumann seems best known for his humility.

 Apoc.
 3:9: To the Philadelphia Church is promised: